 Foods high in omega-3 fatty acids can help lower blood pressure and reduce the blood clotting that can lead to additional strokes.
 Fish and walnuts are good sources of these fatty acids.

 It is important to introduce healthier eating habits after your loved one has had a stroke, but choosing the right foods and preparing meals for optimum health benefits may prove to be a challenge.
 If you need help implementing a healthy diet for your loved one, turn to Home Care Assistance.
-A leading Tampa stroke care provider, Home Care Assistance offers tailored senior care plans that include meal preparation and grocery shopping to ensure a healthy diet.
+A leading Clearwater stroke care provider, Home Care Assistance offers tailored senior care plans that include meal preparation and grocery shopping to ensure a healthy diet.
 Our Care Managers are available 24/7 to answer any questions.
 Call us today at (727) 330-7862 to schedule a free in-home consultation.